markdingo/netstring/README.md

 nothing more than netstrings where the first byte of [value] signifies a "type" which describes the rest of [value] in some useful way to the application.

-The benefit of "keyed" netstrings is that they create a simple self-describing typing system which allows applications to encode multiple netstrings in a message without having to rely on positional order or nested netstrings to convey semantics or encapsulate a message.
+The benefit of "keyed" netstrings is that they create a self-describing typing system which allows applications to encode multiple netstrings in a message without having to rely on positional order or nested netstrings to convey semantics or encapsulate a message.